bleshcom/Blesh-iOS-SDK/README.md

   # ... beginning of your Podfile ...

-  pod 'BleshSDK', :git => 'https://github.com/bleshcom/Blesh-iOS-SDK.git', :tag => '5.2.10' # this will reference the Blesh iOS SDK 5
+  pod 'BleshSDK' # this will reference the Blesh iOS SDK 5

   # ... remaining of your Podfile ...